Google Launches Home, Home Mini Assistant-Powered Smart Speakers in India

 Google Home, Home Mini smart speakers were launched in India on Tuesday at an event in New Delhi.
 The larger of the two Google Assistant-powered smart speakers was unveiled at Google's first hardware event in October 2016, whilst the smaller of the two was unveiled at the Mountain View company's second hardware event in October 2017.
 The Google Home and Google Home Mini will be available to buy online in the country exclusively via Flipkart, and will also be made available via offline stores.
 In India, speakers will support Google Play Music, YouTube, Netflix, Saavn, and Gaana.
 Hindi support will be added to Google Home speakers later this year.
 There are no immediate plans to bring the larger Google Home Max speaker to India at the moment.

+As Google Home Launches in India, Amazon Echo, Echo Dot Get Limited Period Discounts

+Flipkart will be initially be the exclusive online sales partner, and the speakers will also be made available through various offline channels, including Reliance Digital, Croma, Bajaj Electronics, Vijay Sales, Sangeetha, and Poorvika.
+Sales via Flipkart and the offline stores will begin from today.

 Customers buying the Google Home or Google Home Mini from Flipkart will get a free JioFi router and when buying a Google Home from a Reliance Digital or MyJio stores, a JioFi router will be included along with 100GB of 4G data worth Rs.
 2,499.
-This offer will last until April 30.
+On a recharge of Rs.
+149 or above (Rs.
+99 Jio Prime membership purchased separately), customers will get 100GB of additional data, provided in the form of 10 vouchers with 10GB data each; validity of the vouchers will be 1 year from the date of credit.
+The offers will last until April 30.

+At select Philips Hue and Croma outlets, buyers will get the Philips Hue and Google Home Mini at a special bundled price.
+Also, ACT Fibernet retail customers subscribing to 12-month advance rental plans of 90Mbps and above will receive a Google Home Mini.
+Those who make the purchase via HDFC Bank credit cards will get 10 percent cashback.
+Buyers will also get free subscription to Gaana up to October 31, 2018; paying Re.
+1 will provide them ad-free subscription to the service for an additional 1.5 years.
+Similarly, Saavn subscription will be free till October 31, and an ad-free subscription for another 1.5 years will be provided at Re.
+1.

+Speaking at the launch event, Rishi Chandra, VP of Product Management and General Manager of Home Products, Google said; “We are delighted to bring our best-in-class Home products to India.
+These products have been customised to match the needs of the Indian consumer and you will see that Google Home is truly ‘desi’.
+It understands Indian accents, and will respond to you with uniquely Indian contexts.
+Another unmatched feature of our product is that the Google Assistant can work across all your devices - giving you a personalised Assistant experience in its truest sense.”

 Google Home specifications